kulics/koral/book-en/basic-grammar.md

 E.g:
 ```
 i 2         # automatic derivation
-j :i32 3    # do not use automatic derivation
+j: i32 3    # do not use automatic derivation
 ```

 Note that invariable data can only be defined within the package without initial.